JOIN US LIVE FOR OUR MINDFUL MONEY MASTERMIND! Click here to learn more.

 1. Give them a weekly allowance along with a list of chores.
 The amount of this can be their age or an amount you feel comfortable with.
 Also, if you have more than one child the chore list may rotate.
 If you choose the amount to match...

-We all grew up with various ideas about money instilled in us by our parents, some good and some not so good.
-How do we, as parents, model healthy financial behaviors for our children?
+We all grew up with various ideas about money instilled in us by our parents, some good and some not-so-good.

 I know how tempting it is to buy your child every single toy or book they want, especially around birthdays and holidays whether it's to avoid a tantrum or just because they’re so darn cute, buying your children anything and everything they want doesn’t teach them the value of money.